- Program Benefits

 - Withholding requirements for au pair taxes

-Use the 2018 Tax Tables (starting on page 22 of Document Instructions for Form 1040NR-EZ) to determine what you may owe in federal taxes.
+Read the Instructions for Form 1040-NR and refer to the 2021 Tax Tables to determine what you may owe in federal taxes.

 Au pairs are explicitly not eligible for the Earned Income Tax Credit, The Hope Credit or the Lifetime Learning Credits.

-We have included a link to the form 1040NR-EZ from tax year 2018.
+We have included a link to the form 1040-NR from tax year 2021.
 Please remember that any specific tax questions or issues should be addressed to a tax preparation professional.

 Host Family Taxes